monsoonmaelstrom/book2/book2.md

 Once it’s almost cold enough, I send the temperature plummeting the last little bit when I coalesce the clouds overhead and the first flurries begin to fall.
 Then I cut it all off.

 I’m grinning as I hold out my palm to catch a flake.
-The snow is wonderful when you don’t have to worry about it killing you.
+Snow is wonderful when you don’t have to worry about it killing you.

 “What was that?”
-Liam asks as he rushes toward me and grabs my shoulders.
+Liam asks as he rushes toward me and grabs my shoulders, worry clear in his slate grey eyes.

 I encircle us so that no one listening, assuming anyone is, can hear our conversation.
 “A distraction.
 Hopefully.”

-“I’ve never felt you do anything like that,” Liam tells me.
+“I’ve never felt you do anything like that,” Liam tells me as he looks down into my eyes.

 “Because normally I’m not endeavoring to show off in the stupidest possible way.”